 Independent samples t-tests were used to compare objective and subjective sleep data between groups at each time point.
-Paired samples t-tests were used to compare data at $T^1$ and $T^2$ within groups to assess change over time.
-As some of the sleep parameters defined by actigraphy were not normally distributed, non-parametric Mann Whitney U and Wilcoxon rank tests were used when appropriate.
-Due to the number of comparisons the alpha level was Bonferroni corrected within each family of tests.
+Paired samples t-tests were used to compare data at T1 and T2 within groups to assess change over time.
+As some of the sleep parameters defined by actigraphy were not normally distributed, nonparametric Mann Whitney U and Wilcoxon rank tests were used when appropriate.
+Due to the number of comparisons, the alpha level was Bonferroni corrected within each family of tests.

-A coefficient of variance (CoV) for TST, WASO and longest period of sleep before wake was calculated for each child and group to consider variability in these parameters between individual children, and within each child's assessment period [e.g. ].
-The CoV between individual children was calculated as the Group standard deviation (SD) of the variable/ Group Mean of the variable.
-The CoV within each child's assessment period was calculated as the Individual SD of the variable/ Individual Mean of the variable.
+A Coefficient of Variance (CoV) for TST, WASO, and longest period of sleep before wake was calculated for each child and group to consider variability in these parameters between individual children, and within each child's assessment period (e.g. [4, 61].
+The CoV between individual children was calculated as:group standard deviation (SD) of the variable/group mean of the variable.
+The CoV within each child's assessment period was calculated as:individual SD of the variable/individual mean of the variable2.

-To quantify the differences in objective parameters and subjectively defined sleep disorder scores between groups and over time, effect sizes were calculated (Cohen's d was calculated for parametric variables and adjusted Cohen's d for non-parametric variables) and Bayesian independent and paired samples t-tests undertaken.
+To quantify the differences in objective parameters and subjectively defined sleep disorder scores between groups and over time, effect sizes were calculated (Cohen's d was calculated for parametric variables and adjusted Cohen's d for nonparametric variables) and Bayesian independent and paired samples t-tests undertaken.
 Bayesian statistics indicate the extent to which the data support the null hypothesis (that the groups/time points do not differ on a given variable) versus the alternative hypothesis (that the groups/time points differ), by calculating a Bayes Factor.
 For example, Bayesian analyses allow consideration of the change (alternative hypothesis) or stability (null hypothesis) of sleep parameters over time.
 This approach also improves confidence in findings drawn from small samples.
-Jeffreys' (1961) [ $^{62}$ ] guidelines were used to interpret the data as per Surtees et al. (2019) [ $^{63}$ ], a study of actigraphy parameters in a sample of <20 children with autism.
-These guidelines suggest a Bayes Factor of 1-3 represents 'anecdotal evidence' in favour of the null hypothesis, 3-10 'moderate evidence', 10-30 'strong evidence', 30-100 'very strong evidence' and >100 as 'extreme evidence'.
-Conversely, $^{1}$ /3 - 1 represents 'anecdotal evidence' in favour of the alternative hypothesis, $^{1}$ /10 - $^{1}$ /3 'moderate evidence', $\frac{1}{30} - \frac{1}{10}$ 'strong evidence', $\frac{1}{100} - \frac{1}{30}$ 'very strong evidence' and $\frac{1}{100}$ as 'extreme evidence'.
+Jeffreys' [62] guidelines were used to interpret the data as per Surtees et al. [63], a study of actigraphy parameters in a sample of <20 children with autism.
+These guidelines suggest a Bayes Factor of 1-3 represents "anecdotal evidence" in favor of the null hypothesis, 3-10 "moderate evidence," 10-30 "strong evidence," 30-100 "very strong evidence," and >100 as "extreme evidence."
+Conversely, 1/3-1 represents "anecdotal evidence" in favor of the alternative hypothesis 1/10-1/3 "moderate evidence" 1/30-1/10 "strong evidence" 1/100-1/30 "very strong evidence," and <1/100 as "extreme evidence."